-7.2.1 Install the Remote TSTAT
+7.2.1 Install the Remote TSTAT:

-- Turn off the power to both the pool/spa control system and the heater unit. - Follow service access instructions from Section 6.1, Service Access. - Run the wires from the pool/spa control system through the low voltage knockout on the right or left hand side of the heater. - Connect the wiring from the pool/spa control system to the heater remote control terminal. - If you want the Pool button on the heater user interface to be active in this mode, connect the two wires to Pool and Common on the control board (P10 terminal bar on the board). - If you want the SPA button on the heater user interface to be active in this mode, connect the two wires to Spa and Common on the control board (P10 terminal bar on the board). - Reinstall panel. - Restore power to the heater and the pool/spa control system.

-NOTE: If you install a time clock to control the filter pump operation, it is recommended that the time clock have its own low voltage (Fireman's) switch to turn off the heater before turning off the pump.
+- Turn off the power to both the pool/spa control system and the heater unit. - Follow service access instructions from Section Service Access. - Run the wires from the pool/spa control system through the low voltage knockout on the right or left hand side of the heater. - Connect the wiring from the pool/spa control system to the heater remote control terminal. - Connect the two wires to Pool and Common (not Spa) on the P10 terminal bar.
+See Figure Wiring Diagram for 230/115 VAC Installations. - Reinstall panel. - Restore power to the heater and the pool/spa control system. - NOTE: If you install a time clock to control the filter pump operation, it is recommended that the time clock have its own low voltage (Fireman's) switch to turn off the heater before turning off the pump.
 The switch should shut off the heater about 15 minutes before the filter pump shuts off.
 This will allow for a more efficient operation by removing any residual heat contained in the heat exchanger back to the pool.